libsidplayfp/VICE-testprogs/mouse/neos/readme.txt

 - code extracted from arkanoid - this code is kindof broken and only works by chance. its a good test for emulation attempts, since it relies on correct timeout handling.

+krakout.prg:
+- code extracted from a krakout crack. the original code is broken, it did not initialize DDR.